Our Italian Adventure: Residence, Visa or Passport?

 Step 4: American Passport Choice: Coming to Italy on a passport means that one is limited to 90 days at a time, totaling about 180 days per year.
 To make sure we are within the guidelines, we use a calculator like this: https://www.schengenvisainfo.com/visa-calculator/.

 Step 5: Residency Choice: As we investigated becoming a resident, some of the principles that became clear are: one becomes a resident of one country, not two; either of the US or Italy.
-If one becomes a resident of Italy, one comes under the obligations of Italian tax laws and the equivalent of the IRS in Italy works very well and is not forgiving to those who file, even mistakenly, inaccurate tax returns.
+If one becomes a resident of Italy, one comes under the obligations of Italian tax laws.
 Another principle is that one does not have to pay double taxes, since there is a tax agreement between the US and Italy.
 The third principle is that filing taxes in both Italy and the US is complicated and one really cannot do it without the aid of a tax attorney (commercialista) who specializes in this area.

 Step 7: The Future.
 One important lesson in this adventure is that we don’t have to have it all figured out at the beginning, but we can take our experience of living in Italy step by step.
 The decision to stay in Italy on a passport, following the guidelines for short term stays, is the right decision for now.
 That choice may or may not change in the future, and that is perfectly OK.